Palace4Software/timesync/README.md

 ### Compatiblity
 * This program (also the manual installer) is written for Debian GNU/Linux or Linux distributions based on it.
 * You need python3 and python3-tk (Tkinter) in version 3.10.0 (or higher) to run the program.
-Also the packages python3-platformdirs, pkexec, wget and sed.
+Also the packages python3-platformdirs, pkexec, wget, sed and fonts-liberation2.
 These are downloaded automatically during installation.

 ## Website